yimpyomp/DSAT-Trimmer/README.md

     *  This will produce two files, the first is a PDF containing only the pages containing incorrect answers.
 The second is a text file containing the student's original answers.

 ### Notes and Planned Updates
-* As stated, I have not tested this implementation in any way whatsoever on anything other than Linux, I will get to this when I can.
 * There is no current method in place to modify the output file to display the student's original answer.
 I will work on adding this feature as I am able to.
 * I understand that the inconsistent requirement of when to add file extension is confusing, I am working on changing this as well.